vincentarelbundock/modelsummary/README.md

 [![AppVeyor build status](https://ci.appveyor.com/api/projects/status/github/vincentarelbundock/modelsummary?branch=master&svg=true)](https://ci.appveyor.com/project/vincentarelbundock/modelsummary)
 <!-- badges: end -->

 The `modelsummary` package for `R` produces beautiful, customizable, publication-ready tables to summarize statistical models.
-Results from several models are presented side-by-side, with uncertainty estimates in parentheses (or brackets) underneath coefficient estimates.
-Tables can be saved to HTML, LaTeX and RTF (MS Word-ready) formats, or they can be fed to a dynamic report pipeline like `knitr` or `Sweave`.
+Results from several models are presented side-by-side.
+Tables can be echoed to the `R` console or viewed in the `RStudio` Viewer.
+They can be saved to HTML, LaTeX, Text/Markdown, JPG, PNG, and RTF (MS Word-ready) formats.
+Tables can be integrated in dynamic document pipelines like `Rmarkdown`, `knitr`, or `Sweave`.

 <img src="https://raw.githubusercontent.com/vincentarelbundock/modelsummary/master/examples/table_complex.png" width="40%">